arg0s/arg0s.in/_posts/2014-04-05-applying-lean-startup-principles-to-mobile-app-development.md

 Got feedback or other ideas about how you've applied lean to your app development?
 Chime in in the comments below.
 Or, [Follow me on Twitter](http://twitter.com/twitortat) for more updates and discussions.

 My thanks for inputs & ideas that have contributed to these slides go to: [@ashmaurya](http://www.twitter.com/ashmaurya), [@mtrajan](http://twitter.com/mtrajan), my team at [Levitum](http://www.levitum.in) and various members of the [@droidconIN](http://www.twitter.com/droidconIN), [@pncamp](http://twitter.com/pncamp) and [@blrdroid](http://www.twitter.com/blrdroid) communities.

+Also a big shout out to the other awesome speakers [Amrit](http://twitter.com/amsanjeev), [Ravi](http://twitter.com/ravivyas84), [Prateek](http://twitter.com/PG1O1), Garima, Boaz, and Santosh.
+The highlight of the day for me was the time we spent having an open chat with the audience from the stage.
+And thanks once again for Androcid for pulling off a great event, and wonderful hospitality.
+They also organized NitroDroid in Goa, and doing a great job broadening and enabling the ecosystem.